luksamuk/game-sketch/README.md

 the end to the center and then to the start, making a pie-like shape).
 If you wish to move the origin and avoid vertex recalculations, I recommend looking at the `transform-*` functions and methods.

+* `(rect position size &optional (corner-radius nil))` [method] Draws a rectangle with the TOP-LEFT CORNER at `position`, with sides of size `size`. `position` should be a list of two coordinates, while `size` should be a list with of two dimensions: width and height of the rectangle. `corner-radius` is optional, and should always be a list; should it be provided, depending on the amount of items in the list, a rectangle with rounded borders will be drawn.
+For example: a zero-sized list (or `nil`) will yield a common rectangle; a list with only one number will yield a rectangle with four rounded borders, each border with the radius specified by the single item in the list; a list with four numbers will yield a rectangle with four rounded borders, each border having its own radius, specified by each list element.
+Radiuses should be specified by the order: top-left, top-right, bottom-left, bottom-right, respectfully.
+If you wish to move the origin and avoid vertex recalculations, I recommend looking at the `transform-*` functions and methods.

 * `(triangle first second third)`

 [method] Draws a triangle using the `first`, `second` and `third` vectors.
 The vertices should each be a list of